Companhia De Saneamento Basico - GuruFocus.com

 Profitability Rank Analysis

-The company's Profitability Rank is 9 out of 10, indicating high profitability.
-This score is based on an operating margin of 21.32%, a Piotroski F-Score of 7, and a consistent profitability record over the past 10 years.
-Despite a negative trend in the 5-year average operating margin (-7.70%), the company's high profitability rank suggests a strong business stability.
+SBS's Profitability Rank is an impressive 9/10.
+The company's operating margin stands at 21.32%, and it has a Piotroski F-Score of 7, indicating a healthy profitability.
+The company has also shown consistent profitability over the past 10 years.
+However, the 5-year average trend of the operating margin is -7.70%, indicating some volatility in profitability.

 Growth Rank Analysis

-SBS's Growth Rank is 9 out of 10, reflecting strong revenue and profitability growth.
-The company has demonstrated a 5-year revenue growth rate of 7.80% and a 3-year revenue growth rate of 7.00%.
-Its 5-year EBITDA growth rate is 5.10%, indicating a consistent growth in the company's business operations.
+The company's Growth Rank is 9/10, reflecting strong growth in terms of revenue and profitability.
+The 5-year revenue growth rate is 7.80%, and the 3-year revenue growth rate is 7.00%.
+The 5-year EBITDA growth rate is 5.10%, indicating a steady increase in the company's business operations.

 GF Value Rank Analysis

-The company's GF Value Rank is 3 out of 10, suggesting that the stock is currently fairly valued.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on the company's past returns, growth, and future business performance estimates.
+The GF Value Rank of SBS is 3/10, suggesting that the stock is currently overvalued.
+This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.

 Momentum Rank Analysis

-SBS's Momentum Rank is 6 out of 10, indicating a moderate level of stock price momentum.
-This rank is determined using the standardized momentum ratio and other momentum indicators, reflecting the average performance of the stock over the past 12 months.
+The Momentum Rank of SBS is 6/10, indicating a moderate momentum in the stock price.
+This rank is determined using the standardized momentum ratio and other momentum indicators.

 When compared to its main competitors in the same industry, SBS holds a strong position.
-Compania de Saneamento de Minas Gerais - COPASA MG has a GF Score of 81, CIA Saneamento Do Parana-SANEPAR has a GF Score of 92, and American Water Works Co Inc has a GF Score of 83.
-Despite the intense competition, SBS's high GF Score of 86 suggests that it has good outperformance potential.
-For more details, please visit the competitors section.
+Compania de Saneamento de Minas Gerais - COPASA MG has a GF Score of 81, CIA Saneamento Do Parana-SANEPAR has a GF Score of 92, and American Water Works Co Inc has a GF Score of 85.
+Despite the intense competition, SBS's GF Score of 86 suggests that it has good outperformance potential.

-In conclusion, Companhia De Saneamento Basico Do Estado De Sao Paulo is a strong performer in the utilities sector, with good financial strength, high profitability, strong growth, fair valuation, and moderate momentum.
-Its high GF Score of 86 indicates good outperformance potential, making it a promising investment option.
+In conclusion, Companhia De Saneamento Basico Do Estado De Sao Paulo has shown strong financial strength, profitability, and growth, as reflected in its high GF Score.
+Despite some financial risk and overvaluation, the company's consistent profitability and strong growth potential make it a promising investment.
+However, investors should keep an eye on the company's financial situation and market trends to make informed decisions.